copenhagenjs/copenhagenjs.dk/_posts/2019-11-21-november-meetup.md

     name: Pavel Kučera
   - title: 'Proxy - how to make users of your library love you'
     name: Radoslaw Medryk
+  - title: Using JavaScript to buy a house
+    name: Benjamin Hughes
 ---

 # CopenhagenJS November - Penni.io